p0staldud3/p0staldud3/README.md

 ****little dni/info?(more can be found on the strawpage above) people coming to harass me (ex friends or people veiwing who i sit by)****
  - **i am not a proshipper** in the way you think! i am simply just anti harassment i dont ship any illegal ships i have an outdated but still pretty good explenation in my abt me below this!!)
- - **dni if you are friends of ex friends** unless your civil abt ts 💔 i genuinely dont want you guys coming at me because almost none of you know my story to be sending me threats pls !! ^_^
+ - **dni if you are friends of ex friends** unless your civil abt ts 💔 i genuinely dont want you guys coming at me because almost none of you know my story to be sending me threats pls !! ^_^ adding onto this a bit!
+ - this situation w me is over. i will no longer partake in trying to defend myself or apolagize any more than i already did to them. likewise to my beloveds statement but they had caused some serious menral shit, when i say serious i mean i almsot went to a psyc ward due to how ill i became.
+So yes im over this situation now but i wont just let my sweetheart get villanized over their opinions.
+I do want to address that neither me, Elliot, nor any of our friends sent or are sending harassment on ANYONES sites, their is someone going around pretending to be alot of us. we are trying to move on with our lives and me, my love, and our friends wish the best for you too and we need to drop this, if anyone wants to talk it out with me ill have my discord, reddit and pin users below.

+anyways sorry for the wall of text here lovelys!! i hope you all are having a wonderful day!! <3

+SOCIALS (no harassment !! )

+**R: u/_s0ap3
+D: p0stal.dud3
+P: s0ap3_**